timonson/deno_auth/README.md

 # deno_auth

 Authentication based on Json Web Tokens (JWT) and SMTP in deno.
+Proof of concept.

 ## How it works